libdns/mailinabox/README.md

 This package implements the [libdns interfaces](https://github.com/libdns/libdns) for [Mail-In-A-Box](https://mailinabox.email/) custom DNS API, allowing you to manage DNS records.

+This provider only supports the one zone that the admin custom dns api is hosted on.

 ```go
 import (